AshleyLee00/web-digital-signage/README.md

 The widget's icon should come from `FontAwesome`.

-3. Implement two `React` components: `Options` (renders the dialog that will allow the administrator to change the widget’s configuration) and `Widget` (renders the user-facing side widget that will be displayed on the TV), return them from getter functions that you add to your `index.js` file:
+3. Implement two `React` components: `Options` (renders the dialog that will allow the administrator to change the widget's configuration) and `Widget` (renders the user-facing side widget that will be displayed on the TV), return them from getter functions that you add to your `index.js` file:

 ```js
 export default class MyWidget extends BaseWidget {